DM587/dm561.github.io/_exercises/sheet5.md

 is at each page after many iterations?
 What are the most likely pages?

-Use the power method and carry out the operations in Python for the following cases:
+Use the power method (aka, iterative method) and carry out the operations in Python for the following cases:

 - if it starts at page 6 and takes an even number of iterations